 Hopefully we can now see how s-expressions solve some of our most common programming problems in a consistent, succinct, and coherent way.
-Once we put together a good standard based on s-expressions, XML will Json become instantly obsolete.
+Once we put together a good standard based on s-expressions, XML and Json become, IMO, technically obsolete.
 And please don’t be confused by the use of F# — these techniques are just as applicable in an imperative / Object-Oriented code base as they are in a functional one.
 So much so that I don’t know why this approach hasn’t been in use for decades…

 In the next article, we’ll look at how to add custom semantics to AMSL with an F# plug-in.
 For those who want to just see an example RIGHT NOW, have a look here, here and here.
 Until then, please let me know your thoughts, feedback, and gripes in a comment below!